-Cognitive Rehabilitation Training
+Cognitive Rehabilitation Training — Learn & earn right now

 The Cognitive Rehabilitation Manual: Translating Evidence-Based Recommendations into Practice is a guide for clinicians who want to effectively deliver evidence-based rehabilitation interventions in everyday clinical practice.

 The printed Manual is included with the Online Course and the LIVE Training Course package.